“A good friend is a connection to life – a tie to the past, a road to the future, the key to sanity in a totally insane world.”

 I don’t think we ever did get a whole group shot-there were 11 of us and it was like throwing marbles on the floor to gather us together in one place.

 I took my spinning wheel and done fiber to comb and I did both during our visit and here in the car while Jay drove.
 That’s the beauty of this little travel wheel.

 Oops!
 Can you see it?
 I took it out.
 Another reason I have to get to work on that video.
 This fiber is from our sweet George, who died too young.
 He was named after a combo of George Washington snd my Dad George.
 It is amazingly soft and long and a delight to spin.
-As nice as it was to see old friends, there’s no place like home and getting back to my routine.

 In the meantime, remember to wash your hands, don’t touch your face, get outside for some fresh air and keep the length of an alpaca cria (which is a baby alpaca and about 3 feet long) between you and the next person.